garrrrido/vr-masking-tools/README.md

 - `--intro-end` : (default: auto) The pipeline automatically detects the end of the intro when the subject enters the frame.
 If your intro always finishes at the same time and you want to skip that part, you can set the intro end time in seconds with this flag

 - `--prompt` : (default: "woman") SAM3 prompt for automatic subject detection.
-Since this model is fine-tuned for women, you shouldn't use this flag unless you've replaced the `sam3_finetuned.pth` weights with SAM3's base weights.
-From my own experience however, the results for other prompts with the base weights aren't good enough for VR video
+Since this model is finetuned for women, **you shouldn't use this flag** unless you've replaced the `sam3_finetuned.pth` weights with SAM3's base weights.
+From my own experience however, the results for other prompts with the base weights aren't consistent enough for VR video

 Masking speed is dependent on the size of the mask.
 I recommend 960, 1120, 1280 or 1440 for mask size, and enabling `--center-crop`.

-* On an RTX 3070, with `--mask-height 1280` and `--center-crop` enabled, you can expect masking speeds of ~6 fps.
+On an RTX 3070, with `--mask-height 1280` and `--center-crop` enabled, you can expect masking speeds of ~6 fps.
 When you add the initial segment cutting, resizing, SAM3 first-frame mask generation, and final concat, this results in ~2 hours of masking for a 10-minute 60 fps video.
 With 8GB of VRAM, you can't go above 1280px mask height with `--center-crop` enabled, or 1120px with it disabled.

-* On an RTX 5090 or RTX 6000 Ada, you can expect masking speeds of ~15 fps at 1280px and `--center-crop` enabled.
-This results in ~50 minutes of masking for a 10-minute 60 fps video
+On an RTX 5090 or RTX 6000 Ada, you can expect masking speeds of ~15 fps at 1280px and `--center-crop` enabled.
+This results in ~50 minutes of masking for a 10 minute 60 fps video

 ### alpha_packer.py